willemarcel/osm-comments-api/README.md

  - Define an env var called `OSM_COMMENTS_POSTGRES_URL` eg `export OSM_COMMENTS_POSTGRES_URL='postgres://localhost/osm-comments'`

+ - Define an env var called `APIKEYS` to set one or more apiKeys to be used  in the requests authentication.
+You can separate the apiKeys with a `,`.
+For
+ example: `APIKEYS=app1-api-key-1234,user2-key-12345`

  - Run server with `node run-server.js`

  - Visit for eg. `http://localhost:8888/api/v1/notes` in your browser to see some JSON